-The school campus was built circa 1890, with the construction of the first main school building (Building G).
-Additional buildings were added over time starting in the 1930s, with the latest building recently completed (new gymnasium).
+The school campus was built in 1961, with the construction of the several main school buildings (A and B).
+Additional buildings were added over time, with the latest building added in 1999.

 The campus consists of school buildings with grass lawns.
-The elementary school buildings are located in the south portion of the campus, while the intermediate and high school buildings are in the north and east portions of the campus.
-A garden area with greenhouses is located west of Building G. A baseball field and coffee plantation are located along the west perimeter of the campus.
+Open grassy areas are located to the north and the south of the school buildings.
+A garden area is located along the west property boundary.
 A facility plan is provided as Figure 2-1.

-Figure 2-1 also shows high activity areas at Kau High & Pahala Elementary.
+Figure 2-1 also shows high activity areas at Waiakea Intermediate.
 "High Activity Areas" include play areas, picnic areas, athletic fields, garden plots, unpaved parking areas, drop-off and loading areas, and any other area where students congregate on a regular basis.
 "Low Activity Areas" include open spaces not commonly used by students, building perimeters with landscaping that impedes regular access, building maintenance and storage areas, and any other areas where students are not expected to visit or congregate on a regular basis.